-Please allow four (4) business days prior to contacting the court regarding a citation.
-The officer is required to file the charges with the court office before a clerk can assist you in processing your case.
+Please allow four (4) business days prior to contacting the Court Clerk’s office regarding a citation.
+The officer is required to file the charges with the court before a court clerk can assist you in processing your case.

 Your appearance date is noted on the citation.
 The law requires you (or your attorney) to make an appearance in your case, but there are different ways to do that.

 Appear in the Court Clerk’s Office

 - Pay in person with a plea of no contest or guilty.
 Acceptable forms of payment – personal Master Card/VISA, cash, money order or Cashier’s check.

 - Request a driving safety course.
 Must provide your valid driver’s license, printed current proof of insurance and remit payment of court costs.

 - Request dismissal of expired violations and defective equipment violations.

 - Payment with money order or Cashier’s check with plea of no contest or guilty.

 - Request driving safety course prior to appearance date on citation.
 Failure to postmark required documents prior to appearance date may (by law) result in a denial of this option.